|Minimum Stay||2 nights|

 Second bedroom 2.9m x 2.4m with full-size bunk beds.

 Gravelled courtyard garden and lawn.

-David and Henrietta have been living in this area temporarily for 5 years.
+David and Henrietta have been living at Hardacre House for 3 years.
 They were married 4 years ago and have decided to move full time to "The Garden of England".

 They running courses for foreign adults and younger students who want to improve their English in the main house and offer 2 self catering cottages which are adjacent to the main house.